 Instructions

-• Step 1: Place the cubed potatoes in a large pot and cover with cold water.
-Bring to a boil over high heat, then reduce heat and simmer for 10-12 minutes, or until the potatoes are fork-tender.
-Drain and set aside to cool slightly.
+• Step 1: Place the cubed potatoes in a large pot and cover with water.
+Bring to a boil over high heat, then reduce heat to medium-low and simmer for 10-12 minutes, or until the potatoes are tender when pierced with a fork.
+Drain the potatoes and set aside to cool slightly.

-• Step 2: In a large skillet, cook the diced bacon over medium heat until crispy, about 8-10 minutes.
-Remove the bacon from the pan, reserving 2 tablespoons of the bacon grease.
+• Step 2: In a large skillet, cook the bacon over medium heat until crispy, about 8-10 minutes.
+Transfer the bacon to a paper towel-lined plate and crumble once cooled.
+Reserve the bacon grease in the skillet.

-• Step 3: Add the diced onion to the bacon grease and sauté for 5-7 minutes, until translucent.
-Add the minced garlic and cook for an additional minute, until fragrant.
+• Step 3: Add the diced onion to the bacon grease and sauté over medium heat for 5-7 minutes, or until the onions are soft and translucent.

-• Step 4: In a small bowl, whisk together the apple cider vinegar, water, sugar, salt, and black pepper.
-Pour the dressing over the warm potatoes and gently toss to combine.
+• Step 4: In a small bowl, whisk together the apple cider vinegar, sugar, Dijon mustard, salt, and black pepper.

-• Step 5: Fold in the cooked bacon and chopped parsley (if using).
+• Step 6: Stir in the crumbled bacon and chopped parsley (if using).
 Serve warm or at room temperature.

 - Prep Time: 20 minutes